CrimyTheBold/tripletloss/README.md

 A subsequent work on quadruplet loss:
 - 27 tripletloss vs quadrupletloss OMNIGLOT : comparing a triplet loss system vs an improved system using learned metric and quadruplet loss on the MNIST dataset
 - 28 tripletloss vs quadrupletloss OMNIGLOT : same on the OMNIGLOT dataset.
-This project is covered by my article on medium (final link to be updated soon)
+This project is covered by my article on medium https://medium.com/@crimy/beyond-triplet-loss-one-shot-learning-experiments-with-quadruplet-loss-16671ed51290?sk=bf41673664ad8a52e322380f2a456e8b